SERBIA TRAVEL GUIDE

 Serbia doesn't see huge influxes of visitors, making it an ideal spot to avoid the crowds just about year-round.
 Serbia has a continental climate, warm and humid from June through September and cold and dry from December through February.

-- December to March - Head to Zlatibor for alpine adventure.
+December to March - Head to Zlatibor for an alpine adventure.

 SPORT & ACTIVITIES